moewew/biblatex-ext/README.md

 This work has the LPPL maintenance status 'maintained'.

-This Current Maintainer of the work is Moritz Wemheuer.
+The Current Maintainer of the work is Moritz Wemheuer <mwemheu@gmail.com>.

 Please report bugs at https://github.com/moewew/biblatex-ext or via email.
 Suggestions for improvements and feature request are also very welcome.